CrypTool: experiment with cryptographic algorithms

 Have you ever asked yourself how cryptographic algorithms work?
 What algorithms such as AES or Twofish do, or how cryptography was handled in the past?

 How Julius Caesar used encryption to protect messages or how the German Enigma machine worked?

 While there are plenty of books and online resources available that teach you everything there is to know about that, not many let you experience it first hand.

-CrypTool is a free program for Windows -- there is also a cross-platform version available called JCryptTool which requires Java to run -- that you can use to understand and visualize cryptographic algorithms.
+CrypTool is a free program for Windows -- there is also a cross-platform version available called JCryptTool which requires Java to run and an online version -- that you can use to understand and visualize cryptographic algorithms.

 If you select encryption and decryption for example, you are asked to choose between classic or modern on the next screen.
 Classic lists nine algorithms used in the past, from Caesar and Vigenere to Enigma and Playfair.